fcarnevale/codehabit/codehabitinfo.md

 checkin reminders via email or sms (choose whichever you'd personally prefer) form validations, model validations, and error checking (check out sample app for bootstrap error references)
 9. get a basic smart feed going (looks at a user's post tags, calculates what they're writing most about, and then populates their feed with those same topics - general posts get shown to everyone)

+look into caching in model so you don't have to call db everytime to check streak

+add some kind of "don't break the chain" type visualization

 10. styling similar to hulkort .com or old school terminal looking?

+take note of current gem version numbers, and then update gemfile with explicit versions

 user has many checkins
 checkin belongs to user